PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Tom stood looking northwards, imagining how far Kim had gotten.
 The cow was slow; he would be close.
 She could catch him up, it would be easy.

 But she could not take a step; blocked by an elusive, buried reason.
 She did not want to become aware of the reason.
 Wherever he was, Kim was walking away slowly.
-Again, she thought she could catch up with him.
+Again, she thought she could catch him up.

 Kim was telling her something though.
-He had travelled without her for a reason.
+He had travelled without her, deliberately, for a reason.
 The elusive reason gaining painful clarity: home was danger.

 ![](TomThumb/tomthumb1_small.png)
 The hay inside had lost it's bliss, but it felt like the closest thing she had to a home right now, so she went inside.